Javagedes/patina/docs/src/introduction.md

 ## Putting it all together

-The [patina-dxe-core](https://crates.io/crates/patina_dxe_core) crate provides the bare-bones PI spec compliant Patina DXE Core.
-The Core produces the [EFI System Table](https://uefi.org/specs/UEFI/2.10/04_EFI_System_Table.html) (with the core provided services) and a PI spec compliant* [DXE Dispatcher](https://uefi.org/specs/PI/1.8/V2_DXE_Dispatcher.html).
+The [patina-dxe-core](https://crates.io/crates/patina_dxe_core) crate provides the bare-bones UEFI spec compliant Patina DXE Core.
+The Core produces the [EFI System Table](https://uefi.org/specs/UEFI/2.10/04_EFI_System_Table.html) (with the core provided services) and a UEFI spec compliant [DXE Dispatcher](https://uefi.org/specs/PI/1.8/V2_DXE_Dispatcher.html).

-Outside of PI spec compliance, platforms can attach Patina Components, which are conceptually similar to UEFI components, but are pure rust and monolithically compiled with the Patina DXE Core.
+Outside of UEFI spec compliance, platforms can attach Patina Components, which are conceptually similar to UEFI components, but are pure Rust and monolithically compiled with the Patina DXE Core.
 Some components are written and maintained by Patina, but are still optional.
 We are expecting that new components will be written by platform maintainers.
 These may be specific to their platform or generic for the Patina ecosystem.
 See [Patina Component Model](component/getting_started.md) for more information.